 Desertcart purchases this item on your behalf and handles shipping, customs, and support to USA.

 ChimneyRx 300119 is a siloxane-based, breathable masonry water repellent that penetrates deeply into brick and concrete surfaces.
-It forms a transparent, non-film barrier that prevents water damage while allowing moisture vapor to escape, reducing freeze-thaw risks.
-Easy to apply with sprayers and quick drying, it covers 40 sq. ft. per gallon and offers durable protection lasting up to one year.
+It forms a transparent, non-film barrier that prevents water intrusion while allowing moisture vapor to escape, protecting chimneys from freeze-thaw damage and spalling.
+Easy to apply and long-lasting, this 1-gallon sealer covers approximately 40 sq. ft. and ensures durable, invisible protection for years.

 | ASIN | B0060BUZ9E |